eclipse-vertx/vert.x/mods_manual.md

 You don't have to write your application modules as busmods but it's highly recommended you do since it will make them easily and consistently usable from other verticles.

-There are a few more conventions that should be followed when writing busmods:

 ### Configuration

-Configuration for a busmod (if any) should be specified using a JSON configuration file when deploying from the command line using `vertx run` or `vertx deploy` or passed in when deploying a busmod programmatically.
+Configuration for a module (if any) should be specified using a JSON configuration file when deploying from the command line using `vertx run` or `vertx deploy` or passed in when deploying a busmod programmatically.

 Applying configuration this way allows it to be easily and consistently configured irrespective of the language.

-### Addresses

-Each busmod will register one or more handlers at specific addresses so it can receive messages on the event bus.
-As a convention, the main address should be passed to the busmod in the JSON configuration.

-If a busmod provides more than one function it often makes sense for it to register more than one handler.
-If it does so, a good convention for handler names is to use the main address as the root and create sub addresses from there, separated by dot `.`.
-For example, the `WorkQueue` busmod registers handlers at the following addresses, assuming the main address is `test.workQueue`

-* `test.workQueue`.
-Main handler registered at this address.
-Messages sent to this address are added to the queue
-* `test.workQueue.register .
-Messages sent to this address are requests to register a processor with the queue.
-* `test.workQueue.unregister .
-Messages sent to this address are requests to unregister a processor with the queue.

-### Clearing Up Handlers

-Remember to unregister any handlers in the cleanup function of the verticle.

 ## Out of the box busmods

-The vert.x distribution contains several out-of-the-box budmods that you can use in your applications.
-These busmods are designed to handle common things that you might want to do in applications.
+The vert.x distribution contains several out-of-the-box modules that you can use in your applications.
+These modules are designed to handle common things that you might want to do in applications.

-#### Instantiating out-of-the-box busmods
+#### Instantiating out-of-the-box modules

-You can instantiate any out of the box busmo from the command line using `vertx run` or `vertx deploy` like any other verticle, i.e.
+You can instantiate any out of the box module from the command line using `vertx run` or `vertx deploy` like any other verticle, i.e.

     vertx run <bus_mode_name> -conf <config_file>